-- System and application access will be granted based upon the least amount of access to data and programs re-quired by the user in accordance with a business need-to-have requirement. - Authentication - TECS shall enforce strong password management for employees, students, and contractors. - Password Creation - All server system-level passwords must conform to the Password Construction Guidelines posted on the TECS staff resources website.
+- System and application access will be granted based upon the least amount of access to data and programs required by the user in accordance with a business need-to-have requirement. - Authentication - TECS shall enforce strong password management for employees, students, and contractors.